bogacyigitbasi/sample-images/README.md

+# Sample NFT Collection
-# Sample NFT image collection designed by Concordium.
+Sample image collection designed by Concordium.
-# There are 3 different colection and each one includes 10 different samples.
+There are 3 different colection and each one includes 10 different samples.